mobxjs/mobx/docs/configuration.md

 const clock = new Clock()
 {
-    // This would compute twice, but is warned against by this flag. console.log(clock.milliseconds)
+    // This is warned against by this flag. console.log(clock.milliseconds)
     console.log(clock.milliseconds)
 }